 In this post we’ll cover several kinds of templates you can use to get your meals organized.

 - Pen/paper meal planning templates

-- Creative meal planning templates for the crafters and DIY-ers
+- Cute and creative meal planning templates for the crafters and DIY-ers

 - Meal planning templates through websites, apps, and software